A co-op ghost investigation game with strong voice features and long-term progression.

 - Harder ramp

-Compare Phasmophobia and Content Warning by fear level, onboarding, progression, and which one fits your group first.
+Compare Phasmophobia and Content Warning by fear level, onboarding, replay value, and which one your group should buy first.

 See which pick fits your group's mood, fear tolerance, and session style.